animatedmax/spring-data-geode/src/main/markdown/index.md

 <td class="content">The example above can be simplified even further by
 eliminating the <code>cache-ref</code> attribute if the Apache Geode cache is defined under the default name, <code>gemfireCache</code>.
-As with the other Spring Data for Apache Geode namespace elements, if the cache bean name is not configured, the aforementioned naming convention will be used.
-Additionally, the transaction manager name is “gemfireTransactionManager” if not explicitly specified.</td>
+As with the other Spring Data for GemFire namespace elements, if the cache bean name is not configured, the aforementioned naming convention will be used.
+Additionally, the transaction manager name is "gemfireTransactionManager" if not explicitly specified.</td>
 </tr>
 </tbody>
 </table>